microsoft/tolerant-php-parser/docs/HowItWorks.md

 In this case, the user likely intended the type of `$b` to be `MyClass`.
-However, because under normal circumstances, parsers will ignore whitespace, the example above would produce the following tree, whic himplies that the `$b` assignment never happens.
+However, because under normal circumstances, parsers will ignore whitespace, the example above would produce the following tree, which implies that the `$b` assignment never happens.
 ```
 SourceFileNode
 - IfNode